taylorscott91/mean-lab/README.md

 If you keep this in mind it greatly simplifies the process of making something.
 You can take any of the walkthroughs and examples provided to you in class and turn them into something that *looks* completely different.
 A Honda and a Porsche are both pretty much the same thing inside.

 The app you make today probably will not be the magnum opus that defines you as a developer for the rest of your life, so don't put that pressure on yourself.
 Be silly, and have fun!

-### Some ideas

-- URL shortener
-- A Stack Overflow-style question/answer page
-- Recipe / ingredients manager
-- Competitive Cookie Clicker
-- Image tagger

-## Asking For Help

-Instructor support today will be **exclusively** through the Slack "Tech Support" channel and Github issues on this repository (with the exception of previously-scheduled 1on1s).
-We will respond as quickly as we can, but there may be a delay of 30+ minutes occasionally due to scheduled meetings.
-Existing resources -- Google, lesson plans, and other students -- are your best bet.

-Remember: we're gradually releasing responsibility.
-You're not paying us to hold your hand; you're paying us to ~~make you~~ help you make yourself a marketable programmer!

-## Lab Submission

-Please submit an issue to this repo by Thursday at 9AM with...
-* A link to your lab repo.
-* A link to your deployed application (if you have one).